DISTORTEC/distortos/README.md

 - [AWK](https://en.wikipedia.org/wiki/AWK);
 - [Bash](https://www.gnu.org/software/bash/) or Bash-compatible shell;
 - [GNU Coreutils](http://www.gnu.org/software/coreutils/coreutils.html) or a set of compatible utilities;
+- [kconfig-frontends](http://ymorin.is-a-geek.org/projects/kconfig-frontends) (especially *mconf* tool) to create or edit the configurations;

 Make sure the tools are available in your system's *PATH* environment variable.

+To create or edit a configuration run `kconfig-mconf Kconfig` in the root of the project.
+You can either start from scratch or edit one of existing configurations (from `configurations/<board>/<variant>` folder).
+When creating a new configuration make sure the name of created file is `distortosConfiguration.mk`.

+DO NOT edit `distortosConfiguration.mk` files manually! *kconfig-frontends* tools make sure that multiple pre- and post-conditions are satisfied, and these conditions can easily be violated by manual modifications of the configuration.

+To select the configuration of your choice execute `configure.sh` script with the relative path to selected `distortosConfiguration.mk` file - `./configure.sh <path-to-distortosConfiguration.mk>` (on *Windows* use `sh configure.sh <path-to-distortosConfiguration.mk>`).
+This script will create `selectedConfiguration.mk` file which is needed to build *distortos*.
+If the path to selected `distortosConfiguration.mk` file is in the form `configurations/<board>/<variant>`, you can omit `configurations/` prefix - `./configure.sh configurations/STM32F4DISCOVERY/test` and `./configure.sh STM32F4DISCOVERY/test` will both select the same configuration.
+You can execute `configure.sh` with no arguments if the selected `distortosConfiguration.mk` file is in the main folder of the project - in that case `.` is used as the path.

 To build just execute `make` (if using *GNU Make*) or `tup` (if using *tup*) command in the main directory of the project.